ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: driver_setup

     This attribute indicates the Driver Setup string that the user  specified when initializing the driver.
     Some cases exist where the end-user must specify instrument driver  options at initialization time.
 An example of this is specifying  a particular instrument model from among a family of instruments  that the driver supports.
 This is useful when using simulation.
-The end-user can specify driver-specific options through  the DriverSetup keyword in the optionsString parameter to the  niSwitch_InitWithOptions function, or through the IVI Configuration Utility.
+The end-user can specify driver-specific options through  the DriverSetup keyword in the optionsString parameter to the  :py:meth:`niswitch.Session.InitWithOptions` function, or through the IVI Configuration Utility.
     If the user does not specify a Driver Setup string, this attribute returns an empty string.

     The following table lists the characteristics of this property.